nandhu1545/solidity-final/README.md

 **Help:**
 - If you encounter any issues, please ensure that you have a compatible Solidity compiler (version ^0.8.18) and a development environment properly set up.
 - Make sure to have sufficient gas funds to cover transaction costs when interacting with the contract.
-- Make sure the code is error free
+- Make sure the code is error free.

 **Command to Run:**
 There is no specific command to run the contract as it needs to be deployed and interacted with using a Solidity development environment or tool.